seanf316/P3-Reclaim-The-Light/README.md

 * Understand the aim of the story.
 * Have a straightforward way to read the game instructions from within.
 * To access a fun engaging story narrative throughout the game.
-* Find loot and upgrade stats.
+* Find loot and upgrade my stats.

 ## **Features**